When I first dove down the bitcoin rabbit hole in 2014, the accepted view was that bitcoin was a 3-legged stool:

 If bitcoin fails it will bring down the Blockchain Economy and we will return to Legacy Finance.

-There is a reason why I put a Chapter about bitcoin in the Infrastructure Part of the book.
+There is a reason why there is a separate Part with multiple Chapters all about about Bitcoin.
 My thesis is that if bitcoin fails, Legacy Finance wins and all other Blockchain ventures will also fail.
 The reason is simple.
 A permissionless, stateless cryptocurrency is disruptive and will bring non-linear change like the Web and Social eras.
 DLT (Distributed Ledger Technology) that is permissioned and controlled by institutions is incremental change.
 Legacy Finance fears the former and promotes the latter.
 If bitcoin fails, Legacy Finance will cheer and roll out DLT solutions using enterprise tech platforms from companies such as Oracle and IBM.
 If bitcoin fails we will return to business as usual.

 Only got one leg?
 Don’t worry, be happy!